 Pt.
 Sur remains an active US Coast Guard aid to navigation, although the last keepers left the Lightstation in 1974.
 The U.S. Department of the Interior gifted the majority of the lightstation to the California Department of Parks and Recreation in 1984.
-The lightstation itself and remaining parcels were gifted to State Parks in 2004.
+The lighthouse itself and remaining parcels were gifted to State Parks in 2004.
 Restoration work began in 1985, and today, classified as a State Historic Park.

 For information regarding guided tours, check the interpretive notices posted in the state parks.
-Trained volunteer docents provide an informative and pleasurable tour to the visiting public, and provide access to the Point Sur Lightstation.
-Visit us on the web at www.pointsur.org
+Trained volunteer docents provide an informative and pleasurable tour to the visiting public, and provide only access to the Point Sur Lightstation.